digideskio/glowcontrol/README.md

 ## Installation

-Get it soon from the Ubuntu (click) store.
+Get it from the Ubuntu (Click) App store.

 ## Usage